Gomer0319/Armada_Tesda_WF/Week 1/02-Day2/03-Common_tags.md

 - **Paragraphs** group and convey textual information.
 - **Links** connect content across the web and improve navigation.
 - **Images** enhance visual appeal, while `alt` text ensures accessibility and SEO optimization.
+- **Image sources** can be from URLs, local folders, or subdirectories.
+- **Divs** help group elements but should be used sparingly to maintain clean and semantic HTML.